Average GPA for College & GPA Requirements: Introduction

 Is it enough to simply meet the UCLA GPA requirements?
-UCLA is one of the most difficult public universities to gain acceptance to, with an admit rate of just 12.4%.
+UCLA is one of the most difficult public universities to gain acceptance to, with an admit rate of just 9% in 2022.
 Therefore, applicants who are on par with the UCLA GPA requirements, though eligible, may not gain admission.

 So, if meeting the GPA requirements for UCLA is not enough to compete, what score should you aim for?

-The Fall class of 2021 had an unweighted average GPA for college of 4.0, far higher than the UCLA GPA requirements.
+Admitted freshman applicants in Fall 2022 had an unweighted average GPA for college of 4.0, far higher than the UCLA GPA requirements.
 If you want to meet the GPA requirements for UCLA and be considered a strong applicant, we suggest aiming for at least a 4.0.

 If you meet the UCLA GPA requirements but are lower than the average GPA for college, does that mean you shouldn’t apply?
 Not at all!
 If you have met the GPA requirements for UCLA, you are still welcome to apply.
 However, you should recognize that this will be a reach school for you even if you have technically met the GPA requirements for UCLA.